 Install the Build Dependencies for SQLite on Debian

-Install the compiler toolchain, readline headers for a usable shell history, zlib headers, and the download tools used later in the build.
+Install the compiler toolchain, readline headers for a usable shell history, zlib headers, HTTPS certificates, OpenSSL for the SHA3 check, and the download tool used later in the build.

-sudo apt install -y build-essential libreadline-dev zlib1g-dev curl wget
+sudo apt install -y build-essential libreadline-dev zlib1g-dev curl ca-certificates openssl

 Download the Latest SQLite Source Tarball on Debian

-Create a working directory in your home folder, then pull the current sqlite-autoconf tarball path directly from SQLite’s embedded download metadata.
+Create a working directory in your home folder, then pull the current sqlite-autoconf tarball path and SHA3 hash directly from SQLite’s embedded download metadata.
+For more detail on the transfer options, see these curl command examples.

 TARBALL="${SQLITE_PATH##*/}"